 Based on the “Convention over Configuration” concept, BuildPiper enables seamless, compliant and secure cluster management with comprehensive observability of the cluster components.
 Moreover, it has emerged as one of the highly demanded Microservices orchestration tools for overcoming Microservices challenges.

 It provides 3 categories of services that include,

 - Protected Services

 - Private Services

 BuildPiper provides users with the option to create Public and Protected Ingress.
 This helps in enhancing the security of the Kubernetes cluster and restricting authentication access to the services within the cluster.

 Choosing Public Ingress gives all users access to the requests within the K8s cluster and exposes the containerized applications on the internet.
 On the contrary, Private Ingress, as the name suggests, restricts and controls access to the requests within the cluster.

-Managed Kubernetes, Managed Microservices, Secured setup of CI/CD Pipelines, and Security, Observability & Compliance are the four core pillars of BuildPiper- Most Powerful Microservices Delivery Platform in the industry today!
+Managed Kubernetes, Managed Microservices, Secured setup of CI/CD Pipelines, and Security, Observability & Compliance are the four core pillars of BuildPiper– The Most Powerful Microservices Delivery Platform!

-To explore the out-of-the-box functionalities of one of the most popular Microservice orchestration tools, schedule a demo today!
+To explore the out-of-the-box functionalities of BuildPiper: One of the most popular Microservice orchestration tools in the industry today, schedule a demo today!